 Project Number: PL-7

 In August 2019, the BCWMC approved a proposal by the Commission's Engineers to develop a feasibility study for this project in conjunction with the Mt.
 Olivet Stream Restoration Project, also in Plymouth.
 A public open house on both projects was held in February 2020 to answer questions and get feedback from residents and other stakeholders.
 The feasibility study was approved in May 2020 with intent to implement Alternatives 3 and 6.
 A public hearing was held September 17, 2020; there was no public input.
 The project was officially ordered by resolution on that date and an agreement with the city of Plymouth to design and construct the project was approved.
 Work is underway on the chloride reduction portion of the project through facilitated discussions and review of chloride data by a group of technical stakeholders.
-60% project designs for the drainage improvement project were approved, with comments, at the June 2021 meeting.
-90% design plans are expected to be presented at the August 19th meeting.
+60% project designs for the drainage improvement project were approved, with comments, at the June 2021 meeting and 90% design plans were approved in August 2021.
+Construction is expected winter 2021/2022

 The total cost of this project is estimated at $485,000 including feasibility study, design, construction, chloride reduction practices, and administration.
 CIP funds for projects like this are collected through an ad valorum tax levied by Hennepin County on all Bassett Creek Watershed residents.